Black Rat Victoria

 Outdoors – The most effective strategy is to not create environments that are conducive to rat activity.
 This includes ensuring all tree limbs are at least 4-6 feet away from roof lines, shrubs or piles of wood and debris are kept away from the building, and all sources of food, including bird seed, garbage, and compost are stored in rodent proof containers.

 Roof rats can be notoriously difficult to control.
 A pest management professional is recommended for all rodent control.
-If you are having trouble with rodents in your home or business, call Victoria Pest Control today!
-We have over 25 years of guaranteed pest management expertise!!!
+If you are having trouble with rodents in your home or business, call us for rat control!
+Victoria Pest Control has over 25 years of guaranteed pest management expertise!!!